 Debra is NYCEAC’s Digital Engagement Consultant.
 Debra is the founder and Digital Engagement Strategist at Community Organizer 2.0, a digital and social media consulting firm to nonprofit organizations, specializing in online strategy and engagement.
 She is also a partner in Matterness Consulting with author and social media strategist Allison Fine.
 In both ventures, Debra brings a passion for digital engagement.
 Debra uses this passion to help stakeholders be known, heard, and valued.
 Debra applies her passion for digital engagement in her work for NYCEAC.
 Debra supervises NYCEAC’s social media strategy, oversees the work conducted by the Social Media Manager, and reviews NYCEAC’s social media footprint to analyze and develop strategies for increasing NYCEAC’s impact and outreach.

-Stephanie Bain, Social Media Manager
+Nicole Blank, Social Media Manager